esp-rs/book/src/preface.md

 ## Stability and Availability

-The `esp-rs` driver is under active development and may be subject to changes as it evolves.
+The `esp-rs` project is under active development and may be subject to changes as it evolves.
 While we strive for stability, users should expect periodic modifications as we improve the API, improve performance, and introduce new features.
-Those [modules] that are already stabilised will not be subject to frequent dramatic changes, while the `unstable` parts of the driver are being actively worked on and will likely undergo changes in future versions of the driver.
+Those [modules] that are already stabilised will not be subject to frequent dramatic changes, while the `unstable` parts of the drivers are being actively worked on and will likely undergo changes in future releases.

 Additionally, the ecosystem of Rust itself, in a broader meaning, is still in its infancy.
 Some dependencies, tools, or language features may change over time.
 We encourage developers to stay up to date with the latest releases and participate in discussions to help shape the future of Rust on Espressif platforms.